openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 3. For IR find the *Remote Learning Control* channel and create an Item for it, for RF use the *Remote RF Learning Control* channel instead (Only needed the first time).
 4. Click the item, and click the rectangular area that is marked NULL
 5. In the pop-up menu that appears, select *Delete IR command* for IR or *Delete RF command* for RF

+*VERY IMPORTANT NOTE: Unlike the previous binding, writing the codes into the files is handled by OpenHAB.
+While it is possible to create a file externally, copy it in the proper location and use it as a remote codes database (As it is done in the case of Remote codes file migration) IT IS STRONGLY DISCOURAGED to modify the file while the binding is acive.
+Please make sure the binding is stopped before you modify a remote codes file manually*

 ## Full Example